tw4l/brunnhilde/README.md

 To characterize HFS formatted disks in Brunnhilde, pass both the "-d" and "--hfs" flags as arguments, and be sure to use a raw disk image as the source (HFSExplorer is unable to process forensically packaged disk images).
 This functionality works "off the shelf" in BitCurator.
 Non-BitCurator environments will require you to install additional [dependencies](https://github.com/timothyryanwalsh/brunnhilde#dependencies).

+To extract AppleDouble resource forks from HFS-formatted disk images, pass the "--resforks" flag in addition to "-d" and "--hfs".

 ### Dependencies

 All dependencies are already installed in BitCurator 1.7.106+.
 See instructions below for installing dependencies if you wish to use Brunnhilde in a different environment (Linux, Mac, or Windows).